DrBibop/RoR2VRMod/README.md

 - Fixed a bug that caused the spectator screen to not appear in multiplayer for non-host players.
 - Fixed a bug that caused the shield effect to appear abnormally large on Bandit's new weapon models.
 - Fixed a bug that caused MUL-T's left hand animations to break when activating power mode right before transport mode.

+### 2.2.0
+- Compatibility with the new VR API which adds the possibility of VR compatible custom characters.
+- New hand models for all survivors.
+- Equipments that float next to the survivor (woodsprite, saw, meteorite and cube) are now hidden for better visibility.
+- Fixed a bug that made bullets and projectiles no longer appear from weapon muzzles after reviving.
+- Fixed a bug that made bullets no longer appear from the main weapon's muzzle on Bandit when disabling Commando's dual wield setting.